List of Olympic medalists in short-track speed skating

-Arianna Fontana of Italy is the most decorated short-tracker in Olympic history, having won eleven medals, including two gold medals, four silver medals, and five bronze medals.
+Arianna Fontana of Italy is the most decorated short-tracker in Olympic history, having won thirteen medals, including two gold medals, four silver medals, and five bronze medals.
 Viktor Ahn of Russia, formerly of South Korea with his birth name of Ahn Hyun-soo, is the most decorated male short-tracker in Olympic history, having won eight medals including six gold medals and two bronze.
 Apolo Ohno of the United States also has eight Olympic medals (two gold, two silver, four bronze).
-Tania Vicent of Canada is the oldest athlete to medal; she was 34 in 2010 when she won a silver medal in the 3000 metre relay.
+Tania Vicent of Canada is the oldest athlete to medal; she was 34 in 2010 when she won a silver medal in the 3000-metre relay.
 Kim Yoon-Mi of South Korea is the youngest; she was 13 when she won a gold in the same event in 1994.

-At the 1992 Winter Olympics, South Korea's Kim Ki-hoon became the first short track speed skater to win two gold medals, by winning gold medals in both of the available events (1000m, 5000m relay).
-In 1994 Kim (1000m) and American Cathy Turner (500m) became the first to successfully defend their respective Olympic title; Kim thus became the first short-tracker to win three Olympic gold medals.
+At the 1992 Winter Olympics, South Korea's Kim Ki-hoon became the first short-track speed skater to win two gold medals, by winning gold medals in both of the available events (1000 m, 5000 m relay).
+In 1994 Kim (1000 m) and American Cathy Turner (500 m) became the first to successfully defend their respective Olympic title; Kim thus became the first short-tracker to win three Olympic gold medals.
 In 1998, Chun and Yang Yang (S) of China became the first short-tracker to win three medals in one Olympic.
-By helping South Korea to defend 3000m relay title as well as defending her 1000m gold medal, Chun became the first (and thus far, only) athlete to successfully defend two Olympic titles.
+By helping South Korea to defend 3000 m relay title as well as defending her 1000 m gold medal, Chun became the first (and thus far, only) athlete to successfully defend two Olympic titles.
 In 2006, South Korea's Jin Sun-Yu and then Ahn Hyun-Soo became the first two short-trackers to have won three gold medals in one Olympic.
 Ahn also won a bronze medal in the same Games, becoming the first (and thus far, only) short-tracker to win four medals in one Olympic; he repeated the same feat in 2014.
 In 2010, Wang Meng became the first athlete to have won three individual gold medals in the sport, and in 2014 Ahn became the first to have won four individual gold medals, and six gold medals overall in the sport.
-South Korean short track speed skaters have won a combined 49 medals, including 25 golds, more than any other nation in both measures.
+South Korean short-track speed skaters have won a combined 49 medals, including 25 golds, more than any other nation in both measures.
 South Korea is also the only country to have won at least one gold medal at every Olympics in which short-track speed skating has been held; Canada and China share with South Korea the honour of being the only nations to have athletes win a medal at every Olympics in the sport.
-As of the 2018 Winter Olympics, 192 medals (64 of each color) have been awarded and have been won by short track speed skaters from 14 National Olympic Committees (NOC).
+As of the 2018 Winter Olympics, 192 medals (64 of each color) have been awarded and have been won by short-track speed skaters from 14 National Olympic Committees (NOC).